gohugoio/hugo/content/en/functions/collections/Where.md

 ---
 title: collections.Where
-description: Filters an array to only the elements containing a matching value for a given field.
+description: Returns the given collection, removing elements that do not match the given field.
 categories: []
 keywords: []
 action: